 Since you achieve a mostly sediment-free brew with a Chemex, cleanup should take no more than thirty to forty-five seconds.

-On the other hand, the French press brewing method leaves plenty of coffee grounds at the bottom of your carafe.
+On the other hand, the French Press brewing method leaves plenty of coffee grounds at the bottom of your carafe.
 Expect cleanup, especially of its small parts, to take no less than three minutes.

 WINNER: The Chemex definitely seals the deal for the convenience aspect with its quick and easy cleanup.

-WINNER: The French press brewer is the runaway victor for portability – thanks to its less fragile components and convenient design.
+WINNER: The French Press brewer is the runaway victor for portability – thanks to its less fragile components and convenient design.

-#4 - Quality of End Product/Brew
+Quality of End Product/Brew

 However, the French Press method also leaves more sediments at the bottom of your brewer.
 And it’s almost inevitable that some of the ground coffee ‘dust’ may escape, and get into the brew.
 Thus, you can potentially end up with a bit more gunk than you’d like.

-Go for whichever fits your available time or your preferred cuppa at the moment.
-Just make sure to pick fresh, quality beans, follow the brewing instructions, and discover the wonders that these two classic methods have to offer.
+So, should you go for the Chemex or the French press to get that ‘perfect’ cup?
+Go for whichever one fits your available time or your preferred cuppa joe.
+Just make sure to pick fresh, quality beans, and follow the brewing instructions to get the coffee of your dreams.